k0pernicus/website/content/posts/end_of_a_decade.md

 Oh boy, take a deep breath here...

 _Young Me_ imagined that racism, xenophobia, and sexism would be bad memories from the previous decade.
-Hopefully, this tends to change since the last two or three years: at least Weinstein's cases and "Black Lives Matter" movements helped for this case, but unfortunately it took some drama to finally happen...
+Hopefully, this tends to change since the past two or three years: at least Weinstein's cases and "Black Lives Matter" movements helped for this case, but unfortunately it took some drama to finally happen...

 _Young Me_ never imagined to become an husband and a father...
 the most beautful things it happened to me the last decade :)